nlebeck/savegame-sync/README.md

 then click the "Download JSON" button to download a JSON file containing the client secret.

+4. Rename the downloaded JSON file `google-drive-client-secret.json`.

-4. Copy that JSON file into the SavegameSync project folder (`SavegameSync\SavegameSync` from the repo root) and rename it `google-drive-client-secret.json`.
+5. If you're running a binary release of SavegameSync, copy the JSON file into the directory holding `SavegameSync.exe`.
+If you're building SavegameSync from source, copy the JSON file into the SavegameSync project folder (`SavegameSync\SavegameSync` from the repo root).

 ## Future work